asimulation: Domain formation and impact on observables in resolved cosmological simulations of the (a)symmetron: Convergence

 \subsection{Relevant scales}

 In order to reliably evolve the scalar field, the frequency scale of its oscillations should be smaller than the Nyquist wavenumber of our solver.
-In \cite{christiansen_asevolution_2023}, we found the linear solution of the perturbed symmetron in Fourier space, which is a damped oscillation with phase frequency $\omega$ so that
+In \cite{christiansen_asevolution_2023}, we found the linear solution of the perturbed symmetron in Fourier space, which is a damped oscillation with phase frequency $\omega$, so that

-where the mass $m$ is defined below, $\mathcal{H} = a H$ is the comoving Hubble parameter, $k$ is the comoving wave number and we have defined the general Compton scale $L$.
-For large scales $k L\ll 1$, if we have subhorizon general Compton wavelength $L H \ll 1$, the relevant conformal time scale is
+where the mass $m$ is defined below, $\mathcal{H} = a H$ is the comoving Hubble parameter, $k$ is the comoving wave number, and we defined the general Compton scale $L$.
+For large scales $k L\ll 1$, for a subhorizon general Compton wavelength $L H \ll 1$, the relevant conformal timescale is